cygnus06/ELPIS/README.md

 ## Avionics Team Members
 ### Jahnavi and Adithi.

-The Flight computer was named ELPIS which in ancient greek mythology meant the spirit of hope✨.
+The Flight computer was named ELPIS which in ancient greek mythology meant the spirit of hope🤍🕊️.

 ## Folders and their content description